-Most business owners don’t really need a new website — they need fewer support calls, smoother sales, and more qualified leads.
-Yet many approach web design like a shopping list: a contact form, a blog, a photo gallery.
+Most business owners don’t really need a new website.
+They need fewer support calls, smoother sales, and more qualified leads.
+Yet many businesses still approach web design like a shopping list of features: a contact form, a blog, a photo gallery, and a fresh coat of paint.

 A successful website isn’t a checklist of features; it’s a strategic business asset that solves problems and delivers results.
 The difference is like building a house versus building a home: one gives you walls, the other gives you a place to thrive.
 A web team should work as a strategic partner, not just a service provider, focused on solving what you’re struggling with most.